gpaterno/openstack_explained/7_secret_ingredient.md

-# The “secret ingredient” of a successful project
+# The "secret ingredient" of a successful project

 I promised you at the beginning that I would have revealed the “secret ingredient” to deploy a successful OpenStack project.
 Let me begin with two examples.